 The Vietnam Archive collects and preserves materials and artifacts focusing on the men and women who directly participated in wartime events.
 This includes people from the United States as well as from all participant nations.
 Located in the Special Collections Library, the Vietnam Archive currently contains approximately 20 million pages of material, making it the largest repository of Vietnam War related materials outside the U.S. federal government.

 To ease the burden of researching these vast holdings, the Vietnam Archive has developed one of the largest online document retrieval systems in the nation.
-Created in 2001, The Virtual Vietnam Archive now provides access to more than 3 million pages of materials, all of which are accessible free of charge through the Internet.
+Created in 2001, The Virtual Vietnam Archive now provides access to more than 9 million pages of materials, all of which are accessible free of charge through the Internet.
 These online materials include documents; photographs and slides; and thousands of maps, audio recordings, oral history interviews, films, and more.
-The Vietnam Archive adds approximately 150,000 new pages of digital material online each year.
+The Vietnam Archive is continually adding new pages of digital material online each year.